 Put these steps together, and you have an apology that would go something like this:

-Remember, apologizing to our kids when we make mistakes, as difficult as it may be sometimes, sets our kids up to recognize their own shortcomings and helps them learn to apologize as well.
+Remember, apologizing to our kids when we make mistakes–as difficult as it may sometimes be–sets our kids up for recognizing their own shortcomings and helps them learn to apologize, too.
 It also shows them it’s okay to make mistakes.

-If you feel like yelling has become your go-to discipline strategy and you want more tools so you have to apologize LESS, I’d love for you to join me for a FREE ONLINE CLASS.
+If you feel like yelling has become your go-to discipline strategy, or you find yourself apologizing all-too often, I’d love for you to join me for a FREE ONLINE CLASS.

 I’ll teach you how to get your kids to listen — no nagging, reminding or yelling required!

 1. Subscribe to my Newsletter:

 Sign up for my newsletter for parenting tips to help you create a happier home and become the parent you always wanted to be.
 Plus, when you subscribe, I'll also send you a copy of our strategy-packed guide 10 Tips for Better Behavior – Starting NOW!